+The class PT_Locale is defined in ISO 19115-1.
+LanguageCode, CountryCode, and MD_CharacterSetCode are ISO codelists which are defined in a resource file in the S-100 Edition 5.0.0 Schemas distribution.

 Language

 The exchange language must be English.
 Other languages may be used as a supplementary option.
-National geographic names can be left in their original national language using the complex attribute Feature Name.
+National geographic names can be left in their original national language using the complex attribute feature name.

 Character strings must be encoded using the character set defined in ISO 10646-1, in Unicode Transformation Format-8 (UTF-8).
 A BOM (byte order mark) must not be used.